-You shall not make use of code you find from other sources including the world wide web.
+You shall not make use of code you find from other sources including the world wide web, unless we explicitly allow it.
 Materials from the web should only be used for educational purposes.
-Thus, you can read about linked lists and look at examples of linked list code, but you must not copy any code from the web or be looking at any of this code from the web when writing anything you turn in.
-If you discuss an assignment with another student or look at examples from the web you should employ the League of League of Rule:
+Thus, you can read about linked lists and look at examples of linked list code, but you must not copy any code from the web or be looking at any of this code from the web when writing anything you turn in, unless we allow it.
+If you discuss an assignment with another student or look at examples from the web you should employ the League of Legends Rule:

-League of Legends Rule: After a discussion with another student or looking at example code you should do something that has nothing to do with computer science or programming for at least half an hour -- playing League of Legends or other similar activity.
+League of Legends Rule: After a discussion with another student or looking at example code you should do something that has nothing to do with programming for at least half an hour -- playing League of Legends or other similar activity.
 (Watching a sitcom, reading a book, working on another class.)